MateuszWojtaszek/Ros2fordumb/README.md

 The <arguments> part is optional.
 For example, you know that Empty typed services don’t have any arguments:

 ros2 service call /clear std_srvs/srv/Empty

+# PARAMS

+  every node has its own params, we can list them using ros2 param list

+  params are specific settings for a node

+  to check a param we can use a getter:

+  ros2 param get <node> <param>

+  ex.: ros2 param get /turtlesim background_g

+To change a parameter’s value at runtime, use the command:

+ros2 param set <node_name> <parameter_name> <value>

+  ex: ros2 param set /turtlesim background_r 150

+  !!ATENTION!!
+  setting parameters with the set command will only change them in your current session, not permanently.
+However, you can save your settings and reload them the next time you start a node.

+  SAVING PARAMS TO FILE
+You can “dump” all of a node’s current parameter values into a file to save them for later by using the command:

+ros2 param dump <node_name>

+To save your current configuration of /turtlesim’s parameters, enter the command:

+ros2 param dump /turtlesim

+Your terminal will return the message:

+Saving to:  ./turtlesim.yaml

+LOADING PARAMS FROM FILE
+ You can load parameters from a file to a currently running node using the command:

+ros2 param load <node_name> <parameter_file>

+To load the ./turtlesim.yaml file generated with ros2 param dump into /turtlesim node’s parameters, enter the command:

+ros2 param load /turtlesim ./turtlesim.yaml